To our beloved community: The ADL is not an ally

 At the height of the AIDS crisis, the ADL honored Cardinal Bernard Law, an anti-woman, anti-gay zealot who opposed AIDS treatment; then expressed “reverence” for him again two decades later shortly after he resigned for protecting priests who sexually abused children.

-Across the ADL’s efforts to undermine leftist/progressive movements and critiques of Israel as a racialized geopolitical force, the ADL has consistently worked to make Islamophobia (also described as anti-Muslim racism) a liberal value in the United States.
+Across the ADL’s efforts to undermine leftist/progressive movements and critiques of Israel as a racialized geopolitical force, it has consistently worked to make Islamophobia (also described as anti-Muslim racism) a liberal value in the United States.
+The ADL has also vilified Arab people and communities, particularly when they have organized as a US constituency and/or an anti-colonial voice in global politics.

-Virtually all of the ADL’s projects have contributed to normalizing Islamophobia.
+Virtually all of the ADL’s projects have contributed to normalizing Islamophobia/anti-Muslim racism & anti-Arab racism.

-- As noted above, the ADL has worked historically to shut down Arab American and Muslim community organizing and distance those communities from their elected representatives, effectively making them appear (ironically) as agents of a foreign agenda rather than an American constituency.
+- The ADL has consistently worked to shut down Arab American and Muslim community organizing and distance those communities from their elected representatives.
+This has included a long history of portraying Arab Americans as agents of various foreign agendas rather than an American constituency.

 - The ADL has built a role as a prominent voice on civil rights, and used that position to portray Israel and Zionism as “Jews’ civil rights struggle.”
-That equation makes Jewish rights seem tied to Israeli colonial conquest, and rationalizes Israel’s anti-Palestinian, anti-Muslim racism as a civil rights position.
+That equation makes Jewish rights seem tied to Israeli colonial conquest, and rationalizes Israel’s anti-Palestinian, anti-Arab, and anti-Muslim racism as a “civil rights” position.
 (Read here, where the ADL set out to school legal scholar Michelle Alexander on civil rights.)

 - At the same time, the ADL has promoted blatantly false information about Islam, Muslims in the Middle East, and the aims of Palestinian rights movements.
 Such disinformation provocatively suggests that Islamophobia is necessary for Jewish safety.
 It suggests that only irrational, “hateful” people (lumped together as “Muslims” or “Arabs”) object to Israeli colonialism — erasing the objections to violence, colonization, and racism that keep Palestine a core part of global human rights efforts.